monktastic/blog/quantum/quantum-short.md

 this is your first time with QM, or you want a refresher, it's worth reading the "Intro to QM" section below.

-**Caveat**: I am not a physicist but a software engineer who has studied some QM.
+**Note**: I am not a physicist but a software engineer who has studied some QM.

 ---